Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 There are two main modes to this bot, probing and botting.

+#### NEW: Open start.bat to get an easier to use UI!
+For people who can't use the command line very well!

 ### Botting

 Type "setowner \<your ID>" into the node.js console to make the bot obey your commands.